 Cache Slough Regional Planning

-A work group was established consisting of representatives from Solano and Yolo counties, Solano, Dixon, and Yolo County Resource Conservation Districts, Reclamation District 2068, Solano County Water Agency, Natural Resources Agency, Department of Fish and Wildlife, Department of Water Resources, Delta Stewardship Council, and Delta Conservancy, with technical support from The Catalyst Group, FlowWest, and the San Francisco Estuary Institute.
+A work group was established consisting of representatives from Solano and Yolo counties, Solano, Dixon, and Yolo County Resource Conservation Districts, Reclamation District 2068, Solano County Water Agency, the California Natural Resources Agency, the California Department of Fish and Wildlife, the California Department of Water Resources, Delta Stewardship Council, and Delta Conservancy, with technical support from The Catalyst Group, FlowWest, and the San Francisco Estuary Institute.
 The work group and sub-groups met several times per month from November 2016 through June 2017.

 The collaboration effort was successful in demonstrating that the various interest groups are motivated to work together to gather, evaluate, and support the use of appropriate data sets and other information for consideration in the planning process.
 The collaboration also proved to be valuable in developing relationships, bridging information divides, and sharing other viewpoints, all of which would be helpful in developing a regional plan as a potential Phase 2 effort.
 The Draft Final Report for Phase 1 can be found here.